Charel-G/underfloor-heating-planner/README.md

 - Zones drawn as polygons assigned to a distributor and spacing
 - Automatic supply and return routing with serpentine filling that conforms to the zone shape
+- Entry points are chosen near doorways and pipes maintain a 10–15 cm clearance from walls
+- Serpentine rows align with the longest wall of each zone
 - Pipes respect wall thickness and keep the loop one spacing away from zone edges
 - When different circuits share the same corridor, pipes are offset in pairs so each supply and return line runs alongside its partner without overlapping